 When it comes to pleasure, having or not having foreskin makes no difference.

 Pro tip: Lube always makes for a good time, whether you have foreskin or not.
 But if you’re cut, using it could minimize chafing for you during a long or particularly snuggly session.

 An uncircumcised penis has the foreskin intact.
 Only part of the head is visible unless it’s erect and, even then, it depends on how much skin there is.

 Pro tip: Foreskin works like a sleeve o’ pleasure when enjoying solo or partnered hand action.
 Alternate between sliding it back and forth over the head and gently pulling it back and exposing the head for some targeted attention.

-Hair around the base of the penis and balls is pretty much a given unless it’s shaved off.
+Hair around the base of the penis and balls is pretty much a given, unless it’s removed.
 You may even notice a few stragglers on the shaft.
 It’s all good!

 Pro tip: If you’re going au naturel, be sure to keep things clean and fresh.
-If you or your partner prefers a trim or hairless nether region, take care to avoid painful mishaps.
+If you or a partner prefers a trim or hairless nether region, take care to avoid painful mishaps.

 With not a vein or bump in sight, a smooth penis makes for a silky smooth entry.

 Pro tip: Want more?
 Mix things up with textured condoms or a cock ring for a totally different sensation.